feng-li/local-information-advantage/README.md

 pip install pandas numpy matplotlib scikit-learn statsmodels
 ```

-## Code Structure

-- **data/**: Contains the raw data files used for analysis.
-- **scripts/**: Holds the Python scripts for data preprocessing, model training, and evaluation.
-- **notebooks/**: Jupyter notebooks that explain the analysis step by step.
-- **results/**: Generated outputs and plots from the analysis.

 ## How to Use

 1. Clone this repository to your local machine: